Claude Code Alternatives (2026): 11 Tested, 3 That Beat It for Under $20/mo

 These tools share Claude Code's terminal-native philosophy: they run in your command line, edit files, execute shell commands, and work alongside your existing editor.

-1. OpenAI Codex: Cloud Sandbox Isolation
+1. OpenAI Codex: GPT-5.5 with Cloud Sandbox

 Full Codex vs Claude Code comparison →